Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Protocol Correctness

 We are now ready to define the \emph{perceived balance} in the ideal-world of user~$u$.

 \begin{definition}[Perceived Balance in the Ideal-World] The perceived balance of user~$u$ at time~$t$ is defined as

 \end{definition}

-We are now ready to formally define balance correctness. \begin{definition} [Balance Correctness] We say an algorithm satisfies \emph{balance correctness} if for any prefix~$\sigma_t$ for~$t \ge 0$, and for any well-behaved user~$u$ in the system, $u$ can preform a series of operations, possibly interleaved with operations of other users, that will be completed in a finite time~$t'$, after which at any time~$t'' \ge t'$: $\LuT{t''} \ge \balanceU[t]{u}$. \end{definition} A user~$u$ is honest or well-behaved if she follows the series of operations of the algorithm.
+We are now ready to formally define balance security. \begin{definition} [Balance Security] We say an algorithm satisfies \emph{balance security} if for any prefix~$\sigma_t$ for~$t \ge 0$, and for any well-behaved user~$u$ in the system, $u$ can preform a series of operations, possibly interleaved with operations of other users, that will be completed in a finite time~$t'$, after which at any time~$t'' \ge t'$: $\LuT{t''} \ge \balanceU[t]{u}$. \end{definition} A user~$u$ is honest or well-behaved if she follows the series of operations of the algorithm.
 We note that definitions~\cref{def:balanceCorrectnessIdeal} and~\cref{def:balanceCorrectnessReal} are equal to the environment~\env as the ideal-world and the real-world are indistinguishable to it.